-Have you ever sat in a restaurant and noticed a young couple sitting together talking, and talking, and talking?
-And then have you noticed that you and your spouse have little to talk about other than what is going on with the children?
+Have you ever been in a restaurant and noticed a couple sitting together talking, and talking, and talking?
+And then have you noticed that you and your spouse aren’t?
+Does it seem like you have little to talk about other than what is going on with the children, or a brief report of current events?

 Fun Communication Questions

-There are different communication starter resources out there that can help you.
-Below you will find a few of them.
-Actually my husband Steve and I have used some of these tools.
-We agree that some of our nicest conversations have been when we’ve used these types of tools.
-Not all of us are as creative in thinking about things to talk about (other than talking about the children and work and problems).
+So, to start off, below you will find a few of ideas that can assist you.
+We have used these tools, ourselves; and we have found that some of our nicest conversations have been when we’ve used these types of tools.
+Not all of us are as creative in thinking about things to talk about (other than talking about the children, work and problems).

 So, with that said, we want to provide a link to articles that will help you with conversation starters.
 You won’t (and shouldn’t) try to ask all of the questions at one sitting.
-That is, unless you want to have a marathon talking time together (which most couples wouldn’t enjoy).
+That is, unless you both agree to have a marathon talking time together (which some spouses wouldn’t enjoy).
 You can make a time to be together and agree to ask a set number of questions to each other and save the rest for other times.

 And NO arguing!
 Don’t let this be a contentious time.
-If you need to have a more serious conversation at some point, don’t let it happen now.
+If you need to have a more serious conversation at some point, save that for another time.
 This time is supposed to connect you—not spiral into an argument.
-So keep it light!
+So, keep it light!

-And don’t think about them as “questions” as if you were taking a test or something.
+We also have some additional questions for you that you can use.
+But whatever you do, don’t think about these as “questions” as if you were taking a test or something.
 Think of them as a discovery and connection time together.
-Even if you’ve been married more than 40 years, you’ll find out some new things about each other.
+Even if you’ve been married more than 20, 30, 40 or more years, you’ll find out some new things about each other.
+That’s what we’ve learned!

 — ALSO, for Fun Communication Questions —